skaan/cil-sentiment-classification/README.md

 * Twitter specific things: Correct misspelled words, deal with slang words/grammar somehow (I don't know if standard stemmers can stem them for example)

 ### Pretraining
-* BERT NSP: Predict if part of same tweet instead of predict if subsequent sentence
+* BERT NSP: Predict if part of same tweet instead of predict if subsequent sentence.
+I'm actually not sure if we should do that at all because I think it especially benefits Q&A prediction.
+But could do pretraining on other twitter data like that.

 ## Similar data sets